Consent — API Guide 3 min read

 })

-When obtaining an access token you also recieve the current state of the consent (including the status) to confirm it has moved to the Authorized state before making resource API calls.
+When obtaining an access token you also receive the current state of the consent (including the status) to confirm it has moved to the Authorized state before making resource API calls.

 After a consent is created, your application needs to track its status over time.
 There are two approaches:

-When a consent is created with subscription.Webhook.IsActive: true, on every consent status changes — for example, when a User revokes, or the consent expires — the API Hub delivers a Consent Status Event to your registered webhook URL.
+When a consent is created with subscription.Webhook.IsActive: true, on every consent status change — for example, when a user revokes, or the consent expires — the API Hub delivers a Consent Status Event to your registered webhook URL.
 This avoids the need to poll and ensures your application reacts to status changes in real time.

-Note as Events are delivered as JWEs this approach requires a valid Encryption Certificate to be on your Application.
+Note: as Events are delivered as JWEs, this approach requires a valid Encryption Certificate on your Application.
 See the Consent Status Event — API Guide for the full flow.

 If you need to check the current state of a consent on demand, call the consent endpoint directly.
 Both endpoints require a client credentials access token — not the user's consent-bound access token.